 “Community hubs are physical spaces,” said Holly Przasnyski, “and often the conversation about ‘What do you need?’ comes down to a safe place where young and old can gather.
 Yet as a Task Force, we are also interested in how these spaces can communicate . . . with each other and the wider world.”

 WT!
 Connex will be the connective tissue that brings all these spaces, where they may produce their own programming to add to the offerings or simply make the services available to those who would like to participate.

 “That’s up to the community,” said Uzupes.
 “We are here to convene, guide and eventually equip each area to join the others in helping local businesses thrive, helping students of all ages to learn, keeping people healthy and getting them connected.”

 After convening a group in Hamlin, which was quickly duplicated in Newfoundland, the Community Hubs Task Force hopes to move into the northern part of the county to convene stakeholder there this spring.

 Community Hubs are locations that can strengthen communities by providing opportunities for social interaction, increasing access to resources and utilizing more county-wide facilities.
-The Quality of Life Work Group identified Community Hubs as a potential project and has held some preliminary discussions in the Damascus and Newfoundland areas.
 The Community Development Assessment identified Community Hubs as a way to build stronger social capital and opportunities.

 The Action Committee suggested several topics/goals to consider:

-Identify gaps both within the community hub network and within the greater neighborhood contact along with other gaps including local land use regulations, business mix, population diversity, etc. and how these elements affect opportunities within our communities.
+- Identify gaps both within the community hub network and within the greater neighborhood and how these elements affect opportunities within our communities.